jeroendehaas/VimLab/README.md

 ### screen.vim
 VimLab uses [Screen.vim](https://github.com/ervandew/screen) to launch MATLAB in a new pane and the communication between vim and MATLAB.
-Assuming your

 ### Syntastic (Optional)
 Install [Syntastic](https://github.com/scrooloose/syntastic) if you wish to have